mendix/docs/content/en/docs/appstore/modules/saml.md

 Also in typical cases (e.g. with AzureAD), you don’t want to use the AssertionConsumerService concept in requests.
 However, some IdPs require requests to include an AssertionConsumerServiceIndex in requests, which refer to the definition of the Assertion Consumer Service in the SP-metadata.

-If the field is 'yes', then Auth-Request contains only the 'AssertionConsumerServiceIndex' attribute.
+If **Use AssertionConsumerService Concept** is set to `Yes…` then Auth-Request contains only the '`AssertionConsumerServiceIndex`' attribute.

-If this field is 'no', then Auth-Request contains the ' AssertionConsumerServiceURL' and 'ProtocolBinding' attributes.
+If **Use AssertionConsumerService Concept** is set to `No…` then Auth-Request contains the `AssertionConsumerServiceURL` and `ProtocolBinding` attributes.

-Assertion consumer service index:
-This field is used as ‘AssertionConsumerServiceIndex’ value in both Auth-Request and also in SP-Metadata.
+Set **Assertion consumer service index** to the value you want to use for `AssertionConsumerServiceIndex` in both the Auth-Request and also in the SP-Metadata.

 The configured binding will be included in the SP metadata, as indicated in the [URLs](#urls} section.

 ### 4.5 Use a Certificate Issued by a Certificate Authority{#use-ca}